EBolinVA/Pewlett-Hackard-Analysis/README.md

 ## :floppy_disk: Dataset <a name="dataset"></a>

-The dataset includes human resources information obtained from Pewlett Hackard and consists of six original .csv files:
+The dataset includes human resources information obtained from Pewlett Hackard in December 2022, and consists of six original .csv files:
 - employees
 - departments
 - dept_manager